Penis becomes flaccid during intercourse

 Do you help with Peyronie’s disease and curvature?

-Answer.
+Yes, you can.
 I combine ultrasound diagnostics, focused shockwave, EMTT, tissue care and exercises.
 I can often reduce pain and improve function, and in some cases reduce the impact of curvature on sex life.

 What about discretion and practicality?